-Your driveway, your car, a guy with a gun.
+Your driveway or a traffic intersection, your car, a guy with a gun.
 Sound unlikely?
 It shouldn’t.
 It happens to South Africans every day.

 It has become difficult to steal cars with the many anti-theft security devices in use.
 It is simply easier to steal a car that has someone in it who has the keys and/or the immobiliser on them.

-There are lots of things you can do to prevent injury and a hijacking.
+There are some things you can do to limit the risk, though and to try and prevent injuries.
 The following tips were given by the South African Police Services:

 Check out the scene.
 When you walk towards your car, look around you.
 Check if you're being followed, especially if you've just come from the bank or the airport.
 If you're not sure whether someone is following you, go past your car, or go into a shop or other establishment.
 Keep your keys ready in your hand when you do approach your car, so you don't waste time looking for them.